 Communication and Involvement

-Given Mr Jenkins’s COPD, which often made him breathless and tired, clear communication was crucial.
+Given Mr Jenkins’s COPD, which often made him breathless and tired, clear communication was essential.
 Healthcare providers spoke clearly and slowly, allowing him time to respond.
 They kept him updated about his treatment options, discussing potential side effects and expected outcomes to involve him in decision-making processes.

 Family Involvement and Social Needs